Folasade-Ojo/ETL-Process/README.md

 ## About the Dataset
-This is a large stocks dataset of about 400MB which contained will be loaded onto **HDFS** and transformed into a Scala DataFrame using Spark.
+This is a large stocks dataset of about 400MB which will be loaded onto **HDFS** and transformed into a Scala DataFrame using Spark.

 ## Tools
 Instead of running the **Spark engine** in the GCP VM engine, it was intiated in **Zeppelin Notebook** due to its user-friendly interface and ability to handle error with ease.